orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 Other oracle solutions require users to juggle the handling of numerous NFTs and a complicated series of inter-dependent on-chain transactions to support their workflow, each adding transaction fees along the way.
-These other solutions are neither efficient nor cost effective for users.
+These other solutions are neither efficient nor cost effective for their integrators and end users.

-Instead Orcfax has designed its solution with a commitment to minimal transaction fees for integrators, making it the most cost-effective and long-term sustainable oracle solution on Cardano.
-And R&D continues for how Orcfax can continue to stand by that claim by optimizing feed publication and maximizing integrator ease of use.
+Orcfax has designed its solution with a commitment to minimal transaction fees for integrators, making it the most cost-effective and long-term sustainable oracle solution on Cardano.
+And R&D continues as Orcfax continues to find strategies to optimize feed publication and to maximize integrator ease of use.

 ### DAO governance & treasury vs Centralized company

 While the Orcfax project was initially established through its incorporation as a company in the British Virgin Islands, and has continued to leverage this position for development, this was always meant to be temporary.
-The sole purpose of the Orcfax ltd company is to develop and launch the Orcfax oracle network and to perform custodial duties for the $FACT token.
-It is our desire that as soon as specific implementation targets are reached, Orcfax Ltd will dissolve itself and initiate the transfer of Orcfax network operations to the Orcfax Foundation, which will be operated as a decentralized autonomous organization (DAO).
+The sole purpose of the Orcfax ltd company is to develop, and launch, the Orcfax Network while also performing custodial duties for the FACT token.

+It is our desire that as soon as specific implementation targets are reached, Orcfax Ltd will dissolve itself and initiate the transfer of Orcfax Network operations to the Orcfax Foundation, which will be operated as a decentralized autonomous organization (DAO).

-The Orcfax commitment to DAO governance was enshrined in our tokenomics wherein 5% of the $FACT supply was reserved, within its own distinct ada handle, for the sole purpose of funding the operations of the Orcfax Foundation.
+The Orcfax commitment to DAO governance was enshrined in our tokenomics wherein 5% of the total $FACT supply was reserved, within its own distinct ada handle, for the sole purpose of funding the operations of the Orcfax Foundation.
 After Orcfax Ltd has delivered the full roadmap and has dissolved itself, the DAO will become the recipient of the network share of $FACT data feed fees.

-We envision that the DAO will be run via staked-based voting using $FACT to decide on housekeeping matters, such as which contractor to hire to monitor daily network operations, which developers to hire to add new features, and decisions on network parameters like transaction fee percentages and whether or not to add or remove certain feeds.
+We envision that the DAO will be run via stake-based voting using $FACT to decide on housekeeping matters, hiring contractors to monitor daily network operations, hiring developers to add new features, and decisions on network parameters such as transaction fee percentages and whether or not to add or remove certain feeds.

-Importantly, current Orcfax activities and development have been funded via our successful $FACT token launch.
-Many other oracle providers have been funded by venture capitalists (VCs) who are averse to any type of DAO/community based governance that will affect their ability to get a return on their investment (e.g. pull value out of the oracle project).
+Importantly, current Orcfax activities and development have been largely funded via our successful FACT token launch.
+Many other oracle providers have been funded by venture capitalists (VCs) who are averse to any type of DAO/community based governance that affects their ability to get a return on their investment (e.g. pull value out of the oracle project).
 We object to these kinds of project financing strategies as they effectively tie the project’s hands and can prevent the development and fostering of decentralization; alignment with VCs also causes the project to be beholden to them, whereas we prefer to be beholden to our community.

-### Open source vs Closed source
+### Open-source vs Closed-source

 The Orcfax team stalwartly believes in the open-source software ethos, which prioritizes equitable access by allowing users to copy, inspect, and alter software source code for the benefit of their own projects.
-Another key benefit is that it creates a unique auditing environment; the concept of, “more eyes on the code”, demonstrates this phenomena and is meant to convey scenarios where it’s more likely that developers outside the core team are able to spot, and willing to help fix, any bugs or errors in the software.
+Another key benefit is that this creates a unique auditing environment; the concept of, “more eyes on the code”, demonstrates this phenomena and is meant to convey scenarios where it’s more likely that developers outside the core team are able to spot, and willing to help fix, any bugs or errors in the software.

 The Orcfax project itself leans heavily on other free and open-source software components, and stands on the shoulders of developers who have committed their work to the benefit of the public.
-Because of this, we recognize the responsibility for our project to pay it forward, and this will be done through the software which we open source.
+Because of this, we recognize the responsibility of our project to pay it forward, and this will be done through the software which we open-source.

-At the core of the Orcfax oracle network is the Cardano Open Oracle Protocol (COOP) which we’ve already released under the Apache 2 open-source license.
-This license allows other projects to adopt COOP code in order to implement their own oracle products or features.
-We will continue to open-source more Orcfax components as they are are rolled-out into production in the near future.
+While we have already open-sourced a number of Orcfax projects, we will continue to do so as components enter production and maturity until we have incrementally open-sourced the Orcfax oracle solution.

 ## What is the Orcfax difference?